ListKit vs. Apollo Comparison

 • How important is it that every exported email is verified before it hits your sending tool?

-• Are you a solo founder or small team, or an enterprise sales org with RevOps, marketing, and multiple CRM integrations?
+• Are you a solo founder or small team, or a sales org that needs verified direct dials, intent signals, and CRM data flowing together?

 • Do you want to build lists and send them elsewhere, or run your entire go-to-market motion from one place?